Merkel says Europe should not ease off on reforms now

-DAVOS, Switzerland (Reuters) - German Chancellor Angela Merkel warned on Thursday against easing off on painful reforms in Europe, saying the bloc must ensure it took full advantage of its debt crisis to modernize and boost its competitiveness.
+DAVOS, Switzerland, Jan 24 (Reuters) - German Chancellor Angela Merkel warned on Thursday against easing off on painful reforms in Europe, saying the bloc must ensure it took full advantage of its debt crisis to modernise and boost its competitiveness.

 “The political experience is that often you need pressure for political structural reforms,” Merkel said during a keynote speech at the World Economic Forum in Davos.